Morning Sex Is Good For Your Health. Here's How To Make It Happen

 1. It starts your day in a better mood and with less stress.

 Pleasurable activity, including sex, is a proven stress reducer.
-It results in the release of oxytocin (the bonding hormone), dopamine (the feel-good neurotransmitter), and endorphins (the same ones that give you that positive glow post-workout).
+It results in the release of oxytocin1 (the bonding hormone), dopamine (the feel-good neurotransmitter), and endorphins (the same ones that give you that positive glow post-workout).
 All this blood chemistry can make a difference.
 You can start your day calmer, happier, more relaxed, and feeling more connected to your partner.

 2. Hormones are working in your favor.

 You might just have an easier time getting aroused in the morning than you do at night, thanks to your hormones.
 Men tend to have higher levels of testosterone in the morning.
 This can increase their libido, their arousal level, and potentially the degree of their erection.
-Women tend to have higher levels of estrogen, also related to their libido.
+Women tend to have higher levels of estrogen, also related to their libido2.
 It makes sense to capitalize on nature's help and use those hormonal increases to enjoy sex together.

 3. It's a good workout.